easybuilders/easybuild-tutorial/docs/2022-CSC_and_LO/3_04_module_naming_schemes.md

         return short_modname.startswith(name.lower().replace('-', '_') + '/')
 ```

-We can see what the module names with this module naming scheme would like like via ``eb -D``:
+We can see what the module names with this module naming scheme would like like via ``eb -D``.
+E.g., for the common toolchains (the example will not work on LUMI as the default easyconfig
+files are not in the robot- and the search path):

 ```
 $ eb SciPy-bundle-2020.11-foss-2020b-Python-2.7.18.eb -D